Frequently Asked Questions

 Conviction data is public record, and can be obtained from the Washington State Patrol.
 Visit their web site at https://watch.wsp.wa.gov or call their Identification and Criminal History Section at 360-705-5100 for details.

 You may request a copy of your own "rap sheet" from the FBI.
 Follow the FBI's procedure detailed here.

 Yes, we do fingerprinting for most purposes with the exception of U.S. Immigration.
-Fingerprinting is done by appointment only, on Wednesdays and Fridays between 2:30 and 3:30 p.m.
-As of May 27, 2013, our fee is $12.00 per card for Ferndale residents and Ferndale School District employees and volunteers, and $15.00 for non-residents.
-Please call the office at 360-384-3390 extension 5745 or 5746 to schedule an appointment.
+Fingerprinting is done by appointment only, on Tuesdays and Thursdays, between 2:30 and 3:30 p.m.
+Our fee is $12.00 per card for Ferndale residents and Ferndale School District employees and volunteers, and $15.00 for non-residents.
+Please call the office at 360-384-3390 extension 5747 to schedule an appointment.

-Concealed Pistol Licenses are available to U.S. citizens who are at least 21 years of age, free of any felony convictions and any domestic violence convictions since July 1, 1993, have no outstanding warrants for any offenses, and are of sound mental health.
 If you live within the city limits of Ferndale, application is made at the Ferndale Police Department.
-Upon receipt of your application and a $52.50 non-refundable fee, an appointment will be made to take your fingerprints as part of the background check.
+Upon receipt of your application and a $48.00 non-refundable fee (cash or check only), an appointment will be made to take your fingerprints as part of the background check.
 Once the background check determines you qualify under the law, the permit will be issued to you.
 This can take up to 30 days.
 For more details on concealed pistol licenses, please click here.